Is There a Weight Limit or BMI for Mommy Makeover?

 Tummy Tuck

 During pregnancy, the abdomen expands to make room for the growing baby.
 After childbirth, the stretched skin in the abdomen may not completely retract.
-Many women are left with sagging, flabby excess skin that they cannot eliminate with diet and exercise.
+Many women are left with sagging, flabby excess fat and skin that they cannot eliminate with diet and exercise.

-Weight Limit For Mommy Makeover
+Weight Limit For Mommy Makeover & BMI for Mommy Makeover

 However, other surgeons may look at other factors than your weight to decide whether you’re ready for a mommy makeover.
+Mommy makeover candidates are evaluated individually.

 Also, many mommy makeovers include liposuction.
-For years, most plastic surgeons considered about 11 pounds of fat and fluid as the most that could be safely removed in one session.
+For years, most plastic surgeons considered 11 pounds of fat and fluid as the most that could be safely removed in one session.

 For instance, if the surgeon removes 11 pounds of fat from someone who weighs 140 pounds versus 250, it’s a very different situation.
 That’s why many surgeons now advocate for a sliding BMI scale for cosmetic procedures.